rusucosmin/hw/README.md

 ### Copy src

-The script `copy_src_to_pod.sh` will copy everything under src/ folder to the scrachpad.
+In order to copy all the src subfolder to the cluster, run `make push`.
+This script will copy everything under src/ folder to the scrachpad.

 Then, that script can be invoked by the spark-submit script.